-Since CRM is the hub of the iPoint process, there are a lot of details stored on an individual contact’s record.
+Since CRM is the hub of the iPoint process, there are many details stored on an individual contact’s record.
 This page will provide specific information about each section on the Contact Details screen.

 In the top left corner, you’ll find the basic contact details.
 This section will always display, no matter what contact records you view.